 “I love being a doctor.
 But what I enjoy the most about it is the innovations it takes, the business side of things, to put together the systems required in medicine these days.
 Medicine is changing quickly.
 It takes somebody who has an interest in the bigger picture,” Dr. Lee said.
 “I am the one who communicates between the administrators and helps them understand what we have to do clinically, and to the clinicians, helping them understand what we have to do so we get paid.”

 Dr. Lee said his work as a physician and the CEO of SouthlandMD is an opportunity for him to continue to support the mission of Mercer School of Medicine.

 “Our company is suited for the needs of our smaller community hospitals and making them sustainable long-term,” Dr. Lee said.
 “What Mercer School of Medicine asks you to do essentially is to serve the smaller communities in medicine, and I never questioned that I would do that.
-I knew I’d be working in smaller towns, but it turns out I staff and manage emergency departments and hospitalist programs in about 40 or so of these places, and they’re all these little rural communities of Georgia.”
+I knew I’d be working in smaller towns, but it turns out I staff and manage emergency departments and hospitalist programs in these places, and they’re all these little rural communities of Georgia.”

 Dr. Lee hopes to see SouthlandMD continue to grow and expand, especially in behavioral health.
 The company’s goal is for people to be able to stay in their own communities to receive quality medical care.